-The 4th edition features only a single (minor) change to the STI algorithms itself: the calculation of leveldependent masking was changed from a lookup-table to a continuous function.
+The 4th edition features only a single (minor) change to the STI algorithms itself: the calculation of level-dependent masking was changed from a discrete lookup-table to a smooth continuous function.
 Also added is information on interpretation of the STI relative to true speech intelligibility.
 Whereas the STI quantifies the impact of the transmission channel on intelligibility, there is also an influence of talkers and listeners.
 There are fixed and well-known relations between STI and intelligibility for "normal" populations.
 The 4th edition of the standard also assists in interpreting the STI for populations of non-native talkers and listeners, as well as certain categories of listeners with hearing loss.

-Figure 4. iPhone app for performing 4th editioncompliant STIPA measurements (2011)
+Figure 4. iPhone app for performing 4th edition-compliant STIPA measurements (2011)

-1.3.
-Validation and certification
+2.3 Validation and certification

 Every successive update of the STI method was validated at TNO, using a reference system called COMCHA.
-This reference system simulated a wide variety of representative test channels.
+This reference system simulated a wide variety of representative test channels (78 channels based on band-pass limiting and 68 channels for communication channels).
 TNO also maintained reference versions successive generations of measuring devices.
 Besides validation of new additions to the STI framework, these tools were also used to provide third-party validation and certification services, for instance for STIPA measuring devices from various manufacturers.